Gr3g0/WTHtoday/_posts/2019-06-06-fasting-to-immortality.md

 <!-- /wp:paragraph -->

 <!-- wp:list -->
-<ul><li><a href="https://www.ncbi.nlm.nih.gov/books/NBK26882/" target="_blank" rel="noreferrer noopener" aria-label="How Cells Obtain Energy from Food (opens in a new tab)">How Cells Obtain Energy from Food</a></li><li><a rel="noreferrer noopener" aria-label="Mitochondrion – much more than an energy converter. (opens in a new tab)" href="https://bscb.org/learning-resources/softcell-e-learning/mitochondrion-much-more-than-an-energy-converter/" target="_blank">Mitochondrion – much more than an energy converter.</a></li><li><a rel="noreferrer noopener" aria-label="Basics of Free Radicals and Antioxidants (opens in a new tab)" href="https://www.intechopen.com/books/free-radicals-antioxidants-and-diseases/introductory-chapter-basics-of-free-radicals-and-antioxidants" target="_blank">Basics of Free Radicals and Antioxidants</a></li><li><a rel="noreferrer noopener" aria-label="Fasting triggers stem cell regeneration of damaged, old immune system (opens in a new tab)" href="https://news.usc.edu/63669/fasting-triggers-stem-cell-regeneration-of-damaged-old-immune-system/" target="_blank">Fasting triggers stem cell regeneration of damaged, old immune system</a></li><li><a rel="noreferrer noopener" href="https://www.nia.nih.gov/news/longer-daily-fasting-times-improve-health-and-longevity-mice" target="_blank">Longer daily fasting times improve health and longevity in mice</a> </li><li><a rel="noreferrer noopener" aria-label="Fasting fakir flummoxes physicians (opens in a new tab)" href="http://news.bbc.co.uk/2/hi/south_asia/3236118.stm" target="_blank">Fasting fakir flummoxes physicians</a></li></ul>
+<ul><li><a rel="noreferrer noopener" aria-label="How Cells Obtain Energy from Food (opens in a new tab)" href="https://www.ncbi.nlm.nih.gov/books/NBK26882/" target="_blank">How Cells Obtain Energy from Food</a></li><li><a rel="noreferrer noopener" aria-label="Mitochondrion – much more than an energy converter. (opens in a new tab)" href="https://bscb.org/learning-resources/softcell-e-learning/mitochondrion-much-more-than-an-energy-converter/" target="_blank">Mitochondrion – much more than an energy converter.</a></li><li><a rel="noreferrer noopener" aria-label="Basics of Free Radicals and Antioxidants (opens in a new tab)" href="https://www.intechopen.com/books/free-radicals-antioxidants-and-diseases/introductory-chapter-basics-of-free-radicals-and-antioxidants" target="_blank">Basics of Free Radicals and Antioxidants</a></li><li><a rel="noreferrer noopener" aria-label="Fasting triggers stem cell regeneration of damaged, old immune system (opens in a new tab)" href="https://news.usc.edu/63669/fasting-triggers-stem-cell-regeneration-of-damaged-old-immune-system/" target="_blank">Fasting triggers stem cell regeneration of damaged, old immune system</a></li><li><a rel="noreferrer noopener" href="https://www.nia.nih.gov/news/longer-daily-fasting-times-improve-health-and-longevity-mice" target="_blank">Longer daily fasting times improve health and longevity in mice</a> </li><li><a rel="noreferrer noopener" aria-label="Fasting fakir flummoxes physicians (opens in a new tab)" href="http://news.bbc.co.uk/2/hi/south_asia/3236118.stm" target="_blank">Fasting fakir flummoxes physicians</a></li><li><a href="https://www.ncbi.nlm.nih.gov/books/NBK26894/" target="_blank" rel="noreferrer noopener" aria-label="Molecular Biology of the Cell.
+4th edition (opens in a new tab)">Molecular Biology of the Cell.
+4th edition</a></li></ul>
 <!-- /wp:list -->

 <!-- wp:paragraph -->